-17. In order for the objection to be "reasoned", it needs to include clarifications and arguments as to why an amendment of the decision is proposed (i.e. the alleged legal / factual mistakes of the draft decision).
-It also needs to demonstrate how the change would lead to a different conclusion as to
+16. In order for the objection to be "reasoned",9 it needs to include clarifications and arguments as to why an amendment of the decision is proposed (i.e. the legal / factual mistakes of the LSA's draft decision).

-&lt;sup>4 See the wording of Art.
-60 (4).
+5 See the wording of Article 60(4) GDPR.